alphagov/govuk-dns/README.md

 **It is strongly recommended you always run `tf:plan` before `tf:apply`**

-Some of these environment variables are provider specific (in this example the provider is Dyn).
+Some of these environment variables are provider specific.
 It is important to note that the AWS key and secret are required regardless as these are used to store the remote state.
 Please check [this section](#per-provider-environment-variables) for the specific variables your provider needs.

 In addition to these core tools there are several more that we use regularly:
 ```bash